L. Kirk Edwards - Things to Do

 Great scenery and abundant wildlife reward visitors.
 Explore hiking and paddling trails and enjoy excellent fishing, waterfowl and other hunting, and wildlife viewing.

 Enjoy waterfowl and gray squirrel hunting in the fall and winter.
 Wood ducks, and blue- and green-winged teal are abundant.
 Hunt deer and turkey with a quota permit on limited days during the spring turkey season and archery and archery/muzzleloading gun seasons respectively.
 Appropriate licenses and permits are required.
-Check the hunt calendar and regulations summary for an area map, specific dates and quota permit requirements.
+Check the hunt calendar and regulations summary brochure before you visit.

 Anglers can fish throughout the area but the most productive fishing is on Piney Z Lake, a part of the Lafayette chain of lakes that lies about one mile west of the WEA.
 In 1996, 193-acre Piney Z Lake was pumped dry, exposing its bottom for the first time in half a century.
 Accumulated muck was removed and shaped into five spoil islands and six earthen "fishing fingers."
 The lake was stocked with largemouth bass, bream, redear sunfish and channel catfish.
 The lake is managed by the FWC as a fish management area in cooperation with the City of Tallahassee and Leon County.
 Appropriate licenses and permits are required.